 While that passion is admirable, and in many cases warranted, you also need to balance that with the impact on the business and what your customers will be.

 You shouldn't dedicate the full force, so to speak, of your marketing team, to something that is really small or will have very little impact on your broader business.

-Some of the ways you can think about sizing a launch are these four sub-bullets that are identified here, such as maybe revenue, the potential to capture some of the broader total addressable market, and the impact on customers.
+Some of the ways you can think about sizing a launch are these four sub-bullets that are identified here, such as may be revenue, the potential to capture some of the broader total addressable markets, and the impact on customers.

 Impact on customers